Nepal Travel Guide : Everest Base Camp Trekking

 - Don’t harm wild animals, plants, birds

 - Don’t hesitate to say no to the vendors in a polite way

 Best Time for Everest Base Camp Trekking

-The Everest Base Camp Trek is a tough, but exhilarating reward.
+The Everest Base Camp Trekking is a tough, but exhilarating reward.
 However, you should take into account that this trek has particular prerequisites which you ought to pay special mind to before the trekking begins.

 The best ideal opportunity for the Everest headquarters trip in spring is from March to May, and for autumn is September to November.
 During this time, the climate is clear and dry.
 Also, on the off chance that you travel in October, you might be essential for the popular Mani Rimdu celebration.
 Buddhists commend the old celebration in religious communities like Tengboche Monastery for 19 days on Everest.
-Similarly, according to custom, the date for the festival of Mani Rimdu has been indicated as 20th, 21st, and 22nd of October.
+Similarly, according to custom, the date for the festival of Mani Rimdu has been indicated as the 20th, 21st, and 22nd of October.

 Else winter is excessively cold while the storm is wet for traveling to Everest Base Camp.
 Indeed, even the permeability is indistinct, with patches of mists in the sky.
 Thus, we don’t suggest climbing during pre-spring and early storms.

 Everest Base Camp Trekking is the most challenging adventure the earth has to offer.
 It attracts those interesting to test their own skills and endurance as it involves physical, mental, and emotional tests.